The Shape of Revenge: Revenge of the Creature and The Shape of Water

 The Gill Man in chains.

-If one is to assign meaning, Revenge of the Creature is about Man’s abuse of the natural world.
+Revenge of the Creature develops ideas about Man’s abuse of the natural world from Black Lagoon.
 Revenge sees the Gill Man crying out in pain when hit with the cattle prod.
-Irrespective of moral intent on the part of the filmmakers, it’s impossible to watch such scenes and not feel a sense of injustice.
+It’s impossible to watch such scenes and not feel a sense of injustice.
 It’s a testament to the performances of Ricou Browning (the Gill Man underwater) and Tom Hennesy (the Gill Man on land) that such emotion is projected from the Creature.

 Michael Shannon’s Colonel Strickland tortures the Amphibian Man.